-A Few More…
+A Few More Things…

 While I didn’t get a chance to check these out, the following are still high on my list:

-The Triple Divide Pass Trail: The Continental Divide runs right through this part of Montana, as you’ll see if you go to Logan Pass.
-The Triple Divide Pass Trail begins at Cut Bank in the East Glacier area and is a 14.6-mile out and back trail with a 2400 foot elevation gain.
-The trail is known for spectacular views, weaving in and out of forests and past meadows.
+The Continental Divide runs right through this part of Montana, as you’ll see if you go to Logan Pass.
+The Triple Divide Pass Trail, a 14.6-mile out-and-back trail with a 2,400-foot elevation gain, begins at Cut Bank in the East Glacier area.
+It’s known for spectacular views as it weaves in and out of forests and past meadows.

-As a bonus, from Glacier National Park you can head all the way into Canada’s Waterton Lakes National Park in Alberta.
+As a bonus, from Glacier National Park, you can head all the way into Canada’s Waterton Lakes National Park in Alberta.
 That would be one epic trip if you ask me.

 Leaving No Trace

-In the summer, I was able to avoid the crowds by heading out at sunset, catching the stars, and making it in around 5am before the sun had risen.
-Most people aren’t willing to do that, but if you are then you’ll see the park in its best light and are sure to get parking!
+In the summer, I was able to avoid the crowds by heading out at sunset, catching the stars, and making it in around 5am, before the sun had risen.
+Most people aren’t willing to do that, but if you are, then you’ll see the park in its best light and are sure to get parking!